comfyanonymous/ComfyUI_examples/hunyuan_video/README.md

 [Workflow in Json format](hunyuan_video_image_to_video.json)

 You can download this webp animated image and load it or drag it on [ComfyUI](https://github.com/comfyanonymous/ComfyUI) to get the workflow.
+The input image can be found on the [flux](../flux) page.